ibmresilient/resilient-python-api/docgen-example/README.md

 ### Documentation
 The following Resilient platform guides provide additional information:
-* **App Host Deployment Guide**.
-Provides installation, configuration, and troubleshooting information, including proxy server settings.
+* **App Host Deployment Guide**: provides installation, configuration, and troubleshooting information, including proxy server settings.
-* **Integration Server Guide**.
-Provides installation, configuration, and troubleshooting information, including proxy server settings.
+* **Integration Server Guide**: provides installation, configuration, and troubleshooting information, including proxy server settings.
-* **System Administrator Guide**.
-Provides procedure to install, configure and deploy apps.
+* **System Administrator Guide**: provides procedure to install, configure and deploy apps.

 The guides are available on the IBM Knowledge Center at [ibm.biz/resilient-docs](https://ibm.biz/resilient-docs).
 On this web page, select your Resilient platform version.
 On the follow-on page, you can find the App Host Deployment Guide or Integration Server Guide by expanding Resilient Apps in the Table of Contents pane.
 The System Administrator Guide is available by expanding System Administrator.

 The following Cloud Pak guides provide additional information:
-* **App Host Deployment Guide**.
-Provides installation, configuration, and troubleshooting information, including proxy server settings.
-In the Table of Contents, expand Resilient Apps.
+* **App Host Deployment Guide**: provides installation, configuration, and troubleshooting information, including proxy server settings.
+From the Table of Contents, select Case Management and Orchestration and Automation > Orchestration and Automation Apps.
-* **System Administrator Guide**.
-Provides procedure to install, configure and deploy apps.
-In the Table of Contents, expand System administrator.
+* **System Administrator Guide**: provide information to install, configure, and deploy apps.
+From the IBM Cloud Pak for Security Knowledge Center table of contents, select Case Management and Orchestration and Automation > System administrator.

-The guides are available on the IBM Knowledge Center at [ibm.biz/resilient-docs](https://ibm.biz/resilient-docs).
-On this web page, select your Cloud Pak version.
-On the follow-on page, you can find the App Host Deployment Guide by expanding Resilient Apps in the Table of Contents pane.
-The System Administrator Guide is available by expanding System Administrator.
+These guides are available on the IBM Knowledge Center at [ibm.biz/cp4s-docs](https://ibm.biz/cp4s-docs).
+From this web page, select your IBM Cloud Pak for Security version.
+From the version-specific Knowledge Center page, select Case Management and Orchestration & Automation.
-> [NOTE: Dara needs to update the Cloud Pak guide titles and navigation]

 ---